What influence can Napoleon the pig have had on private equity?

 05 Dec 201630 senior private equity professionals debated the issues around promoting and retaining females at PER's breakfast briefing

-… John Cockburn, Associate at PER sums up the sentiments of the room
+… John Cockburn, Associate at PER

 An expectant hush fell across the room.
 Flakes of pastry fell from still lips to flutter to the ground like the cast-off plumage of a delicate, golden, songbird.
 All eyes turned towards the front of the room, where the managing director of PER, Gail McManus, was ready to introduce the guest speaker - Jeryl Andrew - the new CEO of Level 20.
 Jeryl has been an investor with Abingworth, Vencap and Advent Ventures and so knows first-hand the difficulties that women face in reaching senior positions within funds.